JamesCowans/portfolio-project-1-mindfullness/README.md

 On this page the user is able to watch videos on how to practice mindfulness as well as follow links to additional material on the subject
 ![image](https://github.com/JamesCowans/portfolio-project-1-mindfullness/blob/c2cf927911d823c6e967ddca3306dc4659428fe3/assets/images/Mind%20Matters%20Tutorial%20Page.jpeg)

+## Emailing List Page

+The user is able to sign up for email updates on mindfulness

 ![image](https://github.com/JamesCowans/portfolio-project-1-mindfullness/blob/5377a0bf917cfe564fe4bb045c413bded17fc3c6/assets/images/Mind%20Matters%20Index%20Page.jpeg)
 Lighthouse Report